+em Iools About

 Device Status

-Manually Connected by netgear-8dc0086
+Ø Audio - · Logitech Speaker Manually Connected by netgear-8dc0086

 MFP - HP - Photosmart C5200 series Available

-21.000 1.17 2210000000

-Eprinect: Disconnect Network Scanner
+Epropect Disconnect Network Scanner

-This is the main screen, which shows a device icon, the description for this USB device, and its status.
+This screen is the main screen, which shows a device icon, the description for this USB device, and its status.

 - Available.
 The device is available from the computer that you are using. - Waiting to Connect.
 You need to connect to this device from the computer that you are using.
-If this is the first time you are connecting, you might be prompted to install the device driver.
+If you are connecting for the first time, you might be prompted to install the device driver.